RalphHightower/RalphHightower/README.md

 [^88]: I love the instruction set of this magnificent beast of a computer.
 [^89]: It's gotta have the blinking console lights and console switches.
 [^90]: Cray Computers can, besides a supercomputer, be considered works of art.
+[^91]: First experience programming computers
-[^91]: Once she has external tank and dummy solid rocket boosters attached, displayed upright as if ready for launch.
+[^92]: Once she has external tank and dummy solid rocket boosters attached, displayed upright as if ready for launch.

 ## Dewar's Profile